-12. Various institutions within the Government, such as the Office of the National Economic and Social Development Board (NESDB) in the Office of the Prime Minister, review and assess of public policies; no independent body is directly responsible for publicly evaluating or advising government on trade and sectoral assistance policies.8 The NESDB is also responsible for preparing Thailand's five-year national economic and social development plans and monitoring their implementation (section (4)).
+- 12. Various institutions within the Government, such as the Office of the National Economic and Social Development Board (NESDB) in the Office of the Prime Minister, review and assess of public policies; no independent body is directly responsible for publicly evaluating or advising government on trade and sectoral assistance policies.8 The NESDB is also responsible for preparing Thailand's five-year national economic and social development plans and monitoring their implementation (section (4)).
 Independent research institutes or research units of universities in Thailand may be entrusted to assess and analyse the impact of public policies.
-The results and findings are normally made public or are available upon request.

-13. The private sector interacts with the Government formally and informally.
+The results and findings are normally made public or are available upon request. - 13.
+The private sector interacts with the Government formally and informally.
 On international trade matters, the Government regularly consults the Thai Chamber of Commerce, which is also responsible for issuing certificates of origin.
 The Federation of Thai Industries and the Thai Bankers' Association also provide advice.
 These bodies are represented in the Joint Standing Committee on Commerce, Industry and Banking (JSCCIB) and the WTO Committee, which the JSCCIB formed in 1999.
-The WTO Committee aims to facilitate private sector participation in multilateral negotiations to help enhance Thailand's competitiveness.9 Other important committee, the Board of Investment Committee, and the National Competitiveness Committee.
+The WTO Committee aims to facilitate private sector participation in multilateral negotiations to help enhance Thailand's competitiveness.
+Other important committees with private and public representatives are the National Economic Social Development Committee, the Board of Investment Committee, and the National Competitiveness Committee.